MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ## Adhoc manual approach

-## Prerequisites
+## Requirements

-The following prerequisites are to be fulfilled prior to viewing the dashboard that contains data downloaded from the two tenants.
+The following requirements are to be fulfilled prior to viewing the dashboard that contains data downloaded from the two tenants.

 - Execution of Business Continuity Queries on the two tenants
 - Download of the results in CSV format in a local location and decompressed of the results into unique names.